cottontail01

 You can check to see if the mother rabbit is coming back to the nest by doing the following: criss-cross the nest with strands of dental floss or other thin string.
 If the string is pushed back out of the way in the morning, then you know that mom has returned to the babies and they are alright.
 If their nest has been damaged, it can be repaired.
 Place babies back in the nest with light layers of grass to hide them.

-Unlike what you have heard, their mother will accept them back, even if you have touched them.
+Unlike what you may have heard, their mother will accept them back, even if you have touched them.
 Leave the area, or the mother won’t return.
 Mothers return at dawn and dusk to feed and care for their babies.
-This is so that a predator cannot easily “see” the mother returning to her nest.
+They do this so that a predator cannot see the mother returning to her nest.
 She feeds two to three times within 12-hour time frames.
-It only takes a minute or so for the a baby’s stomach to be filled and the feeding complete.
+It only takes a minute or so for a baby’s stomach to be filled and the feeding complete.

-cottontail02If your cat or dog has brought a bunny in, look for wounds.
-If you see blood and you can’t find the nest, put it in a box with something soft and please call a licensed rabbit rehab facility (listed in our Contact Us link).
+cottontail02If your cat or dog has brought a baby bunny in, look for wounds.
+If you see blood and you can’t find the nest, only then take in in.
+Put it in a box with something soft and then please call a “licensed” wildlife rehab facility.
+You will only be harming and causing pain to this baby bunny if you try to raise it on your own.

 In the case you have had one bunny brought in by your cat or dog, there are usually more in the nest.
 You can easily keep the cat or dog from harming any more of the babies.
 Take a large storage container and cut out a hole or rectangle about 4” in diameter, then tip it upside down over the nest.
 Place something heavy on top of the container that will hold it in place so that a dog can’t tip it.
 The mother will continue to go in and feed her babies, not allowing the dog or cat to disturb them any further.